 Regional education and research

-The diversity of regional, rural and remote communities across WA – ecologically, economically and demographically – is reflected in the range of education and research needs of each region, their local industries, and their communities.
-By understanding these needs and aspirations, UWA has the opportunity to develop research programs, new course offerings and tailor existing courses to support the goals of local employers, industries, governments and communities, and to support the development of the next generation of leaders in regional, rural and remote Western Australia.
+The diversity of RRR communities across WA – ecologically, economically and demographically – is reflected in the range of education and research needs of each region, their local industries, and their communities.
+By understanding these needs and aspirations, UWA has the opportunity to develop new offerings and tailor existing ones to support the goals of local employers, industries, governments and communities, and to develop the next generation of leaders in RRR Western Australia.

 What do we need to develop to best support the needs of your community?
 Tell us here.